Best way to explore Delhi in 3 days

 Through out the article, I have suggested places to eat.
 However, to summarize:

-- In old Delhi: street food in Chandni Chowk; try non-vegetarian dishes at Karim’s
+• In Old Delhi: For street food lovers, Chandni Chowk is the best place; try non-vegetarian dishes at Karim’s

 Safety first:

-- Avoid wandering around late in the night (late evenings are fine)
+• If you are alone, avoid wandering around late in the night (late evenings are fine), especially in desolate areas

-- It’s good to avoid arguing with people; I have seen north Indians getting aggressive too soon!
+• It’s good to avoid arguing with people.
+Generally, I observe north Indians get aggressive too soon!

 Food precautions:

 To wind up, I would reiterate that the best way to explore Delhi is to keep in mind that Delhi is not only old Delhi.
-Do experience the old vibes, but also look to experience new Delhi, south Delhi, the museums, gardens, and cultural hotspots like Dilli Haat.
-One underrated fact of Delhi is that it’s such a green and colourful city, but gets bad reputation because of its air pollution.
+Do experience the old world vibes, but also look to experience New Delhi, South Delhi, the museums, gardens, and cultural hotspots like Dilli Haat.
+One underrated fact of Delhi is that it’s such a green and colourful city!
+However, it gets bad reputation because of its air pollution.
 Except for Bengaluru in India, no other city becomes so full of flowers in the spring-summer season.
 I just love its gardens and parks.

 I hope this article helps you plan the best way to explore Delhi.
 Do write to us, if you have another best way to explore Delhi!